-Maidstone Council are required to disclose transactions with entities/individuals that would be classed as related parties.
+Maidstone Borough Council are required to disclose transactions with bodies/individuals that would be classed as related parties.
 These may include:

-- entities that directly, or indirectly through one or more intermediaries, control, or are controlled by Maidstone Borough Council; - associates; - joint ventures; - an entity that has an interest in the authority that gives it significant influence over the Council; - key management personnel, and close members of the family of key management personnel, and - post-employment benefit plans (pension fund) for the benefit of employees of the Council, or of any entity that is a related party of the Council.
+- bodies that directly, or indirectly through one or more intermediaries, control, or are controlled by Maidstone Borough Council; - associates; - joint ventures; - a body that has an interest in the authority that gives it significant influence over the Maidstone Borough Council; - key management personnel, and close members of the family of key management personnel, and - post-employment benefit plans (pension fund) for the benefit of employees of the Maidstone Borough Council or of any body that is a related party of the Council.

-A disclosure is required if a transaction (or series of transactions) is material on either side, i.e. if a transaction is immaterial from the Council's perspective but material from a related party viewpoint then the Council must disclose it.
+A disclosure is required if a transaction (or series of transactions) is material on either side, i.e. if a transaction is immaterial from the [type of body]'s perspective but material from a related party viewpoint then the Maidstone Borough Council must disclose it.